 Create an account on that social media platform and start posting and reaching out to potential clients through there.

-A website, however, is something that regardless of the type of business you have, you should have.
+However, regardless of your type of business, you should have a website.
 Your website should be your digital shop front.

-This is where visitors can find out all things about your business; your contact info, examples of your work, and more detailed information about you.
+This is where visitors can find out all about your business, including your contact information, examples of your work, and more detailed information about you.

-Professional hosted websites usually require a fee, so making this decision is when you definitely know you would like to take freelancing seriously.
+Professional-hosted websites usually require a fee, so making this decision is when you know you want to take freelancing seriously.

-However, there are also free websites without a domain name that you can try out first if you’d like to test the waters.
+However, there are free websites without a domain name that you can try out first if you want to test the waters.

-But if you’re looking to level up, I’d recommend investing in a domain name and self-hosted website.
+But if you want to level up, I’d recommend investing in a domain name and self-hosted website.

 5. Get A Mentor/ Connect With Other Freelancers

-Being a freelancer and generally just being self-employed can be lonesome as you are often working alone on your business.
+Being a freelancer and generally being self-employed can be lonesome as you often work alone on your business.

-However, there are definitely ways of getting around this.
-Collaborating with other freelancers and joining some sort of community are two options.
+However, there are ways of getting around this.
+Collaborating with other freelancers and joining some community are two options.

 By doing this, you can share tips and encourage each other on your journey.

 There are several Facebook groups designed specifically for this.
-Simply type in keywords for the type of community you are looking for.
+Type in keywords for the type of community you are looking for.

-It’s a pool of people just like you and it helps make the journey less lonesome.
+It’s a pool of people just like you, and it helps make the journey less lonely.

-In addition to this, having a mentor can be really useful- especially when first starting out to guide you in the right direction.
-Finding someone in the same industry as you, who has more experience and can share this will add to your knowledge.
+In addition to this, having a mentor can be useful- especially when first starting out to guide you in the right direction.
+Finding someone in the same industry as you who has more experience and can share this will add to your knowledge.

 Facebook groups, like SocialFixt offer free mentoring schemes for members to join.
 I was blessed enough to find a mentor who had been in a similar industry as me.
 I also have my own Freelance Creatives Business Building Group where you can connect with other freelancers.